Dimpho-Molepo/-DIMMOL405_BCL2401_GroupA_Dimpho-Molepo_DJS09/README.md

 # DJS09: Couch Surfing | Typescript Practice

-## Challenge Overview
+## Project Overview

-Are you ready to get stuck into some Typescript?
-For this challenge, you are required to code along with the lecturer from this lesson:  Couch Surfing Website

-For this challenge you are required to code along with the lecturer from this lesson: Learn Typescript Tutorial
+For this challenge, we were required to code along with the lecturer from this lesson:  Couch Surfing Website.
+For this challenge we were required to code along with the lecturer from this lesson: Learn Typescript Tutorial

 The focus for this project will be to understand the concepts around a JavaScript superset like Typescript and to get a feel for how it works.
-You will need to submit the finished Couch Surfing Website as your DJS09 Submission.
+We submit the finished Couch Surfing Website as our DJS09 Submission.

-**🚨 Note: You will need to make GitHub commits to your project after each lesson in the Scrimba walkthrough, showing that you have followed along with the lessons.**

-Make sure to submit your project on the LMS Project Tab [DJS09]
+## Discussion and Reflection

+### Project Analysis
+The project was a simple Couch Surfing Website that allowed users to view the available couches.
+Its overroll aim is to get us practicing and learning typescript.
+- The project was a good way to get us familiar with typescript and its syntax.
+- It also helped us understand how to use typescript with react.
+- We learned what primitives types are and how to use them in TypeScript
+- We learned how to add properties
+- We learned about the varies types and how to implement them, such as:
+    - object types
+    - tuples types
+    - array types
+    - Enums types
+    - Any types
+    - Union types
+    - Literal types
+    - Function types
+    - Void types
+- We touched on interfaces and file organisation to abstract some of the code logic

+### Challenges and Reflections
+I can't really say that the project was difficult because we were coding along and not creating anything from scratch.
+The project's aim was to get our hands dirty with learning TypeScript and it was definetely achieved becease we now have a firm grasp of what type is and what and when we can use it for.

+## Author
+Dimpho Molepo